-The Developmental Science training area offers a unique vision with a focus on developmental process and mechanisms of change.
+The Developmental Science Research Group offers a unique vision with a focus on developmental process and mechanisms of change.
 We eschew traditional dichotomies such as the nature/nurture debate and examine influences on development ranging from neurons to neighborhoods.
 We seek to understand the step-by-step accumulation of effects across these levels and over time using multiple research paradigms including observation, experimentation, computational modelling, virtual reality, and neuroimaging.
 Our highly integrative program has strengths in language, spatial cognition, perception-action, embodiment, social communication, working memory, executive function, and developmental behavioral neuroscience.
 We are the only program nationally with back-to-back winners of the APA’s Distinguished Scientific Award for Early Career Contribution to Psychology in the area of Developmental Psychology (with three such awards total).

 Our PhD program is also integral to the DeLTA Center, an interdisciplinary research center that brings together faculty and students across the University who seek to understand the processes of development from a multiple perspectives.
 Faculty in the center embrace the complexity of development and the challenges inherent in understanding the emergence of new skills over time.
 We are also committed to translating insights beyond the laboratory, recognizing that translation is most impactful when guided by an understanding of developmental process.